AB-542

 Key Takeaways

-• Authorizes continuation high schools to offer workforce development programs up to two days per week.
+• Authorizes continuation high schools to offer workforce development programs on up to two weekdays per week.

-• Requires students to maintain 15 hours of weekly class attendance alongside workforce training.
+• Requires students to maintain 15 hours of weekly class attendance while participating in workforce programs.

-• Mandates partnerships with colleges or certified training providers for workforce programs.
+• Requires partnerships with colleges or accredited workforce organizations to deliver training programs.

 Summary